didiersmith/steve/chapters/speed-surprise-and-violence-of-action.md

-## 0. Speed, surprise, and violence of action
+## 0. Speed, Surprise, and Violence of Action

 The gunfire started the moment they opened the door.
 No tracer rounds this time - the enemy appeared to have taken them out in a minimal effort to conceal their position.